LukScha/HowTo/README.md

 # HowTo
-This is a repo about many installation process and other things that are not that easy.
-It should help beginners and advanced developer.
+Hello this repository is about things that are not that easy and should help everybody who wants to begin in software development.
+I know that it is not easy to handle the many changes, forums and documentations of the whole SW-Development and that is the reason I created this repo.

-Please fork the repo and make a pull request so that I can check your Code or text.
+## How to name the Files of this repo:

-LukScha
+###for special programming languages: